Assistant Professor of Law and Co-Director of the Center for Media Law and Policy

 Professor Ardia served as a law clerk for Judge Conrad Cyr on the United States Court of Appeals for the First Circuit and for Judge Thomas McAvoy on the United States District Court for the Northern District of New York.
 After clerking, he practiced law at Williams & Connolly in Washington, DC, where he handled a range of intellectual property and media litigation.
 While at Williams & Connolly, he also performed pre-publication libel review for the National Enquirer and In Touch Weekly.

 Professor Ardia is a former member of the Newspaper Association of America’s Legal Affairs Committee and is a current member of the Online News Association’s Legal Advisory Board and the First Amendment and Media Litigation Committee of the American Bar Association.
-Since 2011, Professor Ardia has been a member of the Executive Committee of the American Association of Law Schools’ Mass Communication Law Section and currently serve as Chair-Elect of the section.
+Since 2011, Professor Ardia has been a member of the Executive Committee of the American Association of Law Schools’ Mass Communication Law Section and currently serves as chair of the section.
 He is admitted to practice law in the District of Columbia, Massachusetts, New York, United States Supreme Court, and United States District Court for the District of Columbia.

 Professor Ardia’s research focuses on examining the impact of new information technologies on law and society, particularly the role that intermediaries play in shaping the environment for speech and how legal and social forces act upon those intermediaries.
-He teaches Torts, Media Law, Media Law Practicum, and Internet Law.
+He teaches Torts, Media Law, Media and Internet Law Practicum, and Internet Law.